danielhk9/ControlUPTest/README.md

-# AirportGap API and Inventory UI Automation Tests
+# Airport API and Inventory UI Automation Tests

 This project contains automated tests built for the exam assignment.